Category : Media & Entertainment

 What is FAST?

 FAST is a Free Ad-supported Streaming TV service that enables viewers to watch 24X7 scheduled linear content for free.
 One can perceive it as a no-cost, high-quality alternative to cable TV.
-Imagine using a cable TV with no fee or strings (literally!) attached, that’s FAST for you!
+Imagine using a cable TV with no fee or strings (literally!) attached.

 Does it sound familiar?